-How Much Does it Cost to Build a Mobile App?
+How Much Does It Cost To Build a Mobile App?

-While it would be nice if there were a simple number, the final cost of a mobile app can vary greatly depending on a number of factors.
-We’ll take a look at the various cost factors that go into building a custom app.
+Of course, the app development process requires expertise, which comes at a price.
+While a simple number would be nice, the final cost of developing an app can vary greatly depending on a number of factors.
+We'll take a look at some of those cost factors that go into building a custom app.

 How to calculate mobile app development costs